How to make beeswax wraps

-Ideal for keeping food fresh for longer, these easy to make bees-wax wraps can be used for sandwiches, covering leftovers and much more!
+Ideal for keeping food fresh for longer, these easy to make bees-wax wraps can be used time and time again and can be easily washed.

 You Will Need